 Talk to as many people as you can for personal recommendations and to bounce ideas off others.
 A contact already overseas will offer invaluable information.
 Also check out online advice groups such as International School Educators and Global Educator Collective

 Seminars and recruiting fairs, both in-person and virtual, are wonderful opportunities to learn about living overseas as schools run information presentations.
-You have the chance to meet associates and school principals in person and get your questions answered.
+Meet associates and school principals in person and get your questions answered.

 Seek the advice of a reputable financial advisor